AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 #### 404

-Invitation or Tenant not found.
+Invitation or tenant not found.

 #### 500

 Internal server error.
 ***

-## `Get header for Invitations`
+## `Get Header for Invitations`

-Return total number of non-expired Invitations in a Tenant.
+Return total number of non-expired Invitations in a tenant.
 Optionally include expired invitations.
             The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.